sergiotechx/bnbchainzero2hero/homework4/homework4.md

 ```
 ---

-**Same but different, time to real FUN!**
+**Same but different, time to real FUN! 😎**
 ERC20 token, using openzeppelin :), if you want you can create your pet coin with this code.
-No pets were damaged during smart contract creation or testing process!
+No pets were damaged during smart contract creation or testing process! 😺🐶!
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.18;